 Simple English definitions for legal terms

-Read a random definition: disposable portion
+Read a random definition: formula AB trust

 The Citizenship Clause is a part of the United States Constitution that says if you are born in the United States or become a citizen through a process called naturalization, you are a citizen of the United States and the state where you live.
 This means that you have certain rights and responsibilities as a citizen, like the right to vote and the responsibility to follow the laws of your country.